Sanmariesss/-AIML-PROJECT-24-25---group-16---304231/README.md

   - **Programming Language**: Python
   - **Libraries**:pandas, matplotlib, seaborn, scikit - learn, numpy.
   - **Environment**: Jupyter Notebook
   - **How to recreate an environment**: Set Up the Conda environment.
-Use this:  conda env export > environment.yml
+Use this to recreate it:  conda env export > environment.yml command.

 This project aims to predict the cargo capacity of drones using environmental and operational factors.
 We think it is a regression model because the target variable, **Cargo Capacity (kg)**, is a continuous numerical value, which logically makes regression the most suitable approach to use.Let's go deeper, why classification or clustering do not suit our project:
 - **Classification**: It's used for categorical target variables, where predictions are assigned discrete classes.
 It doesn't apply to our case because our target variable is a continuous measurement.
 We cannot assign any class to it.